-So, Summer’s officially coming to a close, Autumn has arrived with a bang, Winter isn’t far behind and Christmas is just round the corner.
-To top the lot, the clocks go back on Sunday night and it’s downhill all the way till we reach Spring again.
+So, Summer’s long gone, Autumn came and went with a bang, Winter’s taking hold and Christmas is just round the corner.
+To top the lot, the clocks went back on Sunday night and it’s downhill all the way till we reach Spring again.
 All we can look forward to is baggy jumpers, short grey days, extortionate heating bills, stodgy food that will make us put on weight, kids under our feet playing indoors all the time, possibly catching ‘flu and obnoxious relatives descending on Christmas day, right?
 No, actually – wrong.

 Many of us get the ‘winter blues’ at this time of year – but if the symptoms are severe it may be that you’re suffering from SAD – or Seasonal Affective Disorder.
 The symptoms associated with SAD include feeling down and guilty; tearful and despairing, hopelessness, apathy etc. The ability to deal with everyday tasks is diminished and it can affect your entire life – as well as give you disturbed sleep.

 With the reduced light we produce more Melatonin which makes us feel sleepy and lethargic.
 Reduced light also slows our production of Seratonin (the feel good hormone) and so we feel generally less happy, and voila!
 A downward spiral ensues.
 Or does it?
 Is it inevitable that we’re going to feel down for the next few months?
 Is there anything you can do to avoid all this miserable stuff?